Lord Barnby's Foundation

 How to Apply

-• Description of the project requiring funding
+• A brief description of the project requiring funding

 Decision Timeline

-• Review cycle: Applications are considered every 4 months
+• Applications are considered every 4 months at quarterly trustee meetings held in February, June, and November

 Success Rates